-Alligatoring on Roofs & Coatings
+Alligatoring on BUR

-Smooth built up roofs should be inspected annually for damage.
+Smooth built-up roofs should be inspected annually for damage.
 A roof coating may be applied to reflect harmful ultraviolet rays and reduce thermal cycling.

 Moderate